WGBH-MLA/AAPB2/app/views/primary_source_sets/latinas-resilience.md

 - [Línea Abierta: A Day Without a Woman (2017)](/primary_source_sets/latinas/5-c680e5e289b)

-Listen from minute to the host, Samuel Orozco, interview activists and leaders who organized a one-day strike for women, A Day Without a Woman, on International Women’s Day.
+Listen to the host, Samuel Orozco, interview activists and leaders who organized a one-day strike for women, A Day Without a Woman, on International Women’s Day.
 These activists and leaders include Dolores Huerta, Marcela Romero Rivera, and Nestora Salgado.

 #### Activity 3